kentan-official/kentan/docs/docs/getting-started/quick-start.md

 npm test
 ```

-You will find two directories named :file_folder: `models` and :file_folder: `test`.
+You will find two directories named `models` and `test`.

 - INSERT IMAGES HERE

-You will see that :page_facing_up: `test/order.spec.ts` contains a test that manually sets up test data.
+You will see that `test/order.spec.ts` contains a test that manually sets up test data.

 > This sample shall give you the idea which problems occur if you need to setup test data in large web projects.